 special equipment: a deep-fry thermometer (for frying the tortilla strips)

-bring chicken, onion, carrot, garlic, chipotles, jalapeño, + 16 cups water to a boil in a large pot; skim foam from surface. reduce heat to medium + simmer, skimming the surface frequently, until chicken is cooked through, about 1 hour.
+Bring chicken, onion, carrot, garlic, chipotles, jalapeño, and 16 cups water to a boil in a large pot; skim foam from surface.
+Reduce heat to medium and simmer, skimming the surface frequently, until chicken is cooked through, about 1 hour.

-transfer the chicken to a plate. strain broth into another large pot. return chiles to broth, if a spicier broth is desired; discard remaining solids. when chicken has cooled enough to handle it, shred chicken meat; discard skin + bones. transfer chicken meat to a medium bowl + set aside.
+Transfer chicken to a plate.
+Strain broth into another large pot.
+Return chiles to broth, if a spicier broth is desired; discard remaining solids.
+Shred chicken meat; discard skin and bones.
+Transfer chicken meat to a medium bowl and set aside.

-meanwhile, set pot with strained broth over medium heat + add the 7 cilantro sprigs. bring broth to a simmer; cook until reduced to 8 cups, about 1 hour. discard sprigs + chiles, if using. stir in 3 tablespoons lime juice + diced tomatoes, then let simmer for 15 minutes. season with salt, pepper, + more lime juice, if desired. add shredded chicken + charred corn to broth. (can be made 2 days ahead. chill until cold, then cover + keep chilled.)
+Meanwhile, set pot with strained broth over medium heat and add cilantro sprigs.
+Bring broth to a simmer; cook until reduced to 8 cups, about 1 hour.
+Discard sprigs and chiles, if using.
+Stir in 3 Tbsp. lime juice.
+Season with salt, pepper, and more lime juice, if desired.
+Add chicken to broth.
+DO AHEAD: Can be made 2 days ahead.
+Chill until cold, then cover and keep chilled.

-attach deep-fry thermometer to the side of a large cast-iron skillet or other heavy skillet. pour oil into skillet to a depth of 1″. heat over medium heat until thermometer registers 350°–360°. working in batches, fry tortilla strips, turning occasionally, until crisp + golden brown, 2–3 minutes per batch. using a slotted spoon, transfer to paper towels to drain. season with salt.
+Attach deep-fry thermometer to the side of a large cast-iron skillet or other heavy skillet.
+Pour oil into skillet to a depth of 1″.
+Heat over medium heat until thermometer registers 350°–360°.
+Working in batches, fry tortilla strips, turning occasionally, until crisp and golden brown, 2–3 minutes per batch.
+Using a slotted spoon, transfer to paper towels to drain.
+Season with salt.

-rewarm broth with chicken, tomatoes + corn. once heated through, divide soup among bowls. top generously with tortilla strips, cilantro, avocado, + crumbled queso fresco/cotija cheese/feta.print this recipe
+Rewarm broth with chicken.
+Divide soup among bowls.
+Top generously with corn, tortilla strips, cilantro, tomatoes, avocado, and crumbled queso fresco.print this recipe